pytagus/SimpleCodeEditor/README.md

     - Enter text in the search box.
     - Click on the "Search" button to find occurrences of the text in the code.
     - The first occurrence will be highlighted, and you can click the button again to find the next occurrence.

+12. **Replace**:
+    - After searching for text, enter replacement text in the provided field.
+    - Click on the "Replace" button to replace the found text with the specified replacement text.

 ## Requirements